-For several years, North Quabbin Energy has been promoting and teaching people how to make “winserts” – winter insulated window inserts that can help to reduce the heat loss in a typical window by up to 50%.
+For several years, North Quabbin Energy has been promoting and teaching people how to make “winserts” – clear, two-layer window inserts that can help to reduce the heat loss in a typical window by up to 50%.
 The design has morphed over time, and there are three set of instructions here for three slightly different methods, starting with the most popular (and the easiest!):

 - the “mitered joint frame with spline method for attaching the film“